Last Updated on October 8, 2022 by Editorial Team

 - Baby Bathing: Give a baby-like toy and ask kids to bathe it in a small sink.
 Kids can touch and learn organs and also improve their grip.

 - Make food bin: Include lots of food items like pasta, donuts, confectionaries, etc. in a bin.
-Guide kids to pick the food items from the bin as per the instructions provided.
+Guide kids to pick up the food items from the bin as per the instructions provided.

 How to employ sensory activities for learning purposes?